-Answer: In most cases, no, as you can't query Azure-hosted AD through LDAP or LDAPs.
-However, you can set up Azure for single sign-on with KnowBe4.
+You can also set up Azure for single sign-on with KnowBe4.
 For more information on this, check out our article: Configuring Single Sign-on with Azure AD

 11) Question: I want to enable LDAPS before syncing my Active Directory to KnowBe4.
 What is the best way to go about this?

-Answer: This TechNet article will be able to walk you through steps to enable LDAPS: http://social.technet.microsoft.com/wiki/contents/articles/2980.ldap-over-ssl-ldaps-certificate.aspx
+Answer: This TechNet article will be able to walk you through steps to enable LDAPS: LDAP over SSL (LDAPS)

 12) Question: If I add a user to a Group in the KMSAT console, and the user is NOT in that Group in Active Directory, will the user be removed from the Group in the console the next time we sync?